thecodingmachine/symfony-vuejs/README.md

 installing dependencies (PHP, JavaScript etc.), compiling sources (JavaScript) or run migrations for setting up the database structure.

+In some cases, the `api` service will try to run the migrations before the `mysql` service is ready.
+If so, restart the `api` service with `docker-compose up -d api`.

 Next time you run this command, the containers should be ready faster as most of the setting up will already be done.